 It’s been quite a journey, starting from scratch to now running an engaging practice.
 Like many of you, I’ve experienced some major transitions in my adult life.
-My career has shifted from a business and IT professional for 15 years, to six years as a stay-at-home mom, and then having taken the plunge as entrepreneur and nutritionist.
-While business professional and full-time parent had their individual challenges, starting my own business has been hands down the most challenging!
+My career has shifted from being a business and IT professional for 15 years to six years as a stay-at-home mom and then having taken the plunge as an entrepreneur and nutritionist.
+While being a business professional and full-time parent had their individual challenges, starting my own business has been hands down the most challenging!
 There’s been the uncertainty and the excitement; the lulls and frenzied fast pace; anxieties and the calm that comes when you know you are doing what you’re meant to do; the frustration that pushes me to the edge, along with those deeply rewarding feelings that convince me I must persevere.

-It’s been an intense learning process on many levels: Starting my practice at ground zero, with limited knowledge, zero experience, zero clients and almost zero confidence - to a place today where I am comfortable operating an in-depth nutrition therapy practice serving over one hundred clients.
+It’s been an intense learning process on many levels: Starting my practice at ground zero, with limited knowledge, zero experience, zero clients, and almost zero confidence - to a place today where I am comfortable operating a nutrition therapy practice.
 There were many exhausting days where progress seemed to move in slow motion.
 But looking back over the past three years, it’s somewhat of a blur.
 I feel grateful that all the hard work has been worthwhile.
 I’ve learned so much, and there is still so much more to learn.

 For me, it’s all about learning and growing.
 Personal growth is almost always challenging and, on occasion, painful.
 We are forced to recognize our weaknesses and work hard to address them.
 This is how we grow, and there are no shortcuts.
 My journey as a nutritionist ensures a long list of things learned and weaknesses exposed.